 Pro-Vice-Chancellor (Research and Innovation)

-As Pro-Vice-Chancellor, Professor Walmsley oversees the University's research and innovation strategies and policies.
-He chairs the University's Research and Innovation Committee and is responsible for coordinating the University's relationships with its major research funders and the engagement of research activity with wider audiences.
+As Pro-Vice-Chancellor, Professor Walmsley was responsible for overseeing the University's research and innovation strategies and policies.
+He chaired the University's Research and Innovation Committee and was responsible for coordinating the University's relationships with its major research funders and the engagement of research activity with wider audiences.